Saudi listing of Brotherhood as terrorist group complicates Gulf ties

 All of which makes political Islamists in the Gulf uneasy.

 It was not possible to reach any Saudi Brotherhood figures who generally keep a low profile.
-But sympathisers elsewhere in the region expressed apprehension.
+But sympathizers elsewhere in the region expressed apprehension.

 Mohammad al-Dallal, a Kuwaiti Islamist and former lawmaker, said he believed the Saudi actions were part of a coordinated policy with Egypt to eradicate the 86-year-old Brotherhood.